-In 2011, we were delighted to partner with Teresia as part of our Nature Sacred Awards research program, knowing she was just the person—the Firesoul—to steward, champion and oversee the creation of a Sacred Place within the Legacy hospital system that we could study and research.
-Our goal has been to study the scientific benefits a Sacred Place can bring to the healing of patients, families and staff.
+In 2011, we were delighted to partner with Teresia as part of our Nature Sacred Awards research program, knowing she was just the person—the Firesoul—to steward, champion, and oversee the creation of a Sacred Place within the Legacy hospital system that we could study and research.
+Our goal has been to study the scientific benefits a Sacred Place can bring to healing patients, families, and staff.

 “This is the right thing to do.
 It is our moral obligation to care for others, the environment and our larger universe.
 We can use nature to help all community members experience a healthier lifestyle.”

 We asked Teresia what it was like—leading the creation of Sacred Place within a hospital system as large as Legacy’s.
 Unlike some of our other Sacred Places, this particular space needed to deliver measurement and empirical data to help us further advocate for green spaces in hospitals.
 Her role was critical in this.

 “As a team of healthcare providers, researchers, and community members, we were motivated by the opportunity to conduct Legacy’s first research to study the benefits of hospital gardens.”